 - 1 clove garlic (optiona), pressed

-- Extra virgin olive oil, I used 3 tbsp, but you can use more or less than that
+- Extra virgin olive oil, I used 3 tablespoon, but you can use more or less than that

 - Ground black pepper